Epidemiology, MPH

 The MPH, Epidemiology is nationally accredited by CEPH, the Council for Education on Public Health.
 Extensive reporting, assessment, evaluation, and tracking occurs as part of being a nationally accredited program.
 Very detailed curriculum competency alignment, tracking, and reporting happen each year to ensure the program is meeting the 30+individual competencies CEPH requires.
 The MPH Program uses the following learning outcomes as a summary of the CEPH Competencies:

-- Students will demonstrate an advanced understanding of current and historically significant theories, models, themes, and ideas related to health promotion, the prevention of chronic illnesses, and the reduction of health disparities.
+1. Content Knowledge: Students will demonstrate an advanced understanding of current and historically significant concepts, frameworks, methods, analytical tools and ideas related to public health and epidemiology.

-- Students will demonstrate ethical practices while applying advanced quantitative and/or qualitative methods in collecting, analyzing, and interpreting data which could then be disseminated through publications and/or oral presentations.
+2. Critical Thinking and Discovery: Students will demonstrate ethical practices while applying advanced quantitative and qualitative methods in collecting, analyzing, and interpreting data which could then be disseminated through publications and presentations.

-- Students will understand and appreciate the diverse environmental, biological, psychological, socioeconomic, sociocultural, philosophical, and historical factors that influence health promotion, chronic illness prevention, and the reduction of health disparities.
+3. Awareness and Understanding: Students will understand and appreciate the diverse environmental, biological, psychological, socioeconomic, sociocultural, philosophical, and historical factors that influence public health and epidemiology.

-- Students will apply best practices in developing, implementing, assessing, and evaluating programs and interventions related to health promotion, chronic illness prevention, and the reduction of health disparities within culturally diverse populations.
+4. Programming and Assessment: Students will apply best practices in developing, implementing, assessing, and evaluating programs and interventions related to public health and epidemiology.

 for the Master of Public Health in Epidemiology